Kern County, California: Crime and public safety

 Fire protection within the county is provided by the Kern County Fire Department.
 Law enforcement within the county is provided by the Kern County Sheriff's Department.

 Fire

 The Kern County Fire Department (KCFD) is an agency that provides fire protection and emergency medical services for the county of Kern, California, USA.
 Over 625 permanent employees and 100 extra help employees protect an area which spans over 8000 sqmi.
 KCFD provides fire protection services for over 500,000 citizens living in the unincorporated areas of Kern County and the cities of Arvin, Delano, Maricopa, McFarland, Ridgecrest, Shafter, Taft, Tehachapi and Wasco.
-This agency is contracted to provide dispatch services for the California City Fire Department, Kern Ambulance based in Wasco, and Liberty Ambulance of Bakersfield.
+This agency is contracted to provide dispatch services for the California City Fire Department.
 Over 546 uniformed firefighters are stationed in 46 fire stations throughout the county.